NinVoido/spotify-vpn/doc/man-sections/generic-options.rst

 --setcon context
   Apply SELinux ``context`` after initialization.
-This essentially provides the ability to restrict OpenVPN's rights to only network I/O operations, thanks to SELinux.
+This essentially provides the ability to restrict spotify's rights to only network I/O operations, thanks to SELinux.
 This goes further than ``--user`` and ``--chroot`` in that those two, while being great security features, unfortunately do not protect against privilege escalation by